 I take it up to 30 mph and slow down gently and feel for any sign of instability.
 Then up to 40 mph and slow down.
-Then I take it up to 35-40 mph and shut the throttle off and let go of the bars.
+Then I take it up to 35-40 mph, shut the throttle off, and let go of the bars.
 I actually try to induce a wobble by hitting the bars.
-This one will get a lot of failures, maybe 25 % will wobble on this one.
-Then up to 40 mph and let go of the bars and bang them quite hard and see if the shake dampens out quickly, or slowly, or not at all.
+This one will get a lot of failures.
+Maybe 25 % will wobble on this one.
+Then up to 40 mph, let go of the bars, bang them quite hard, and see if the shake dampens out quickly, slowly, or not at all.
 At any time, the wobble can be controlled by grabbing the bars.
-The last test, and the strictest, is to “post” or stand up a bit and take weight off the seat and put it on the pegs.
-My legs aren’t gripping the tank, but sort of bowlegged to clear the tank.
-I want to reduce the biomass dampening to the bike.
-All the while I am slowing down from 40 mph with hands off the bars and then I give the bars a “hit” with my hand.
-This position shifts my body forwards as I must balance on my feet.
-It is very hard to shift the weight forwards with a fairing, but easy with low bars.
-No telescopic fork BMW I have ever tested, with a handle bar fairing, will pass this last test.
+The last and strictest test is to “post” or stand up a bit, take the weight off the seat, and put it on the pegs.
+My legs aren’t gripping the tank but sort of bowlegged to clear the tank.
+I want to reduce the biomass of my body that will dampen a wobble.
+All the while, I am slowing down from 40 mph with my hands off the bars, and I give the bars a “hit” with my hand.
+This position shifts my body forward as I must balance on my feet.
+It is very hard to shift the weight forward with a fairing but easy with low bars.
+No post-1967 with telescopic forks that I have ever tested with a handlebar fairing, will pass this last test.

-Possible causes of the low speed wobble.
-A low speed wobble has few aerodynamic factors.
+Possible causes of the low-speed wobble.
+A low-speed wobble has few aerodynamic factors.
 Some of the factors are hard, or impossible, to isolate to only one thing.
 It is usually a combination of several things.
 Often one can get a false sense of security.
-The owner will remove or correct something and the bike now shows no wobble.
+The owner will remove or correct something, and the bike now shows no wobble.
 Is the bike fixed?
 Maybe not.
 What if the wobble goes away with some other aspect removed?
 What if the wobble will go away with any of several things changed?
 I contend that just removing one of the factors is usually only a start.

-A good example is the handle bar fairing or windshield.
+A good example is the handlebar fairing or windshield.
 Is the problem one of raising the center of gravity or of the pivoting front end?
 Is the greater weight on the forks compressing the fork enough to change the trail?
-A handle bar fairing will always alter results, remove it for the tests.
+A handlebar fairing will always alter results.
+Remove it for the tests.
 Here are some things to check.

 1. Correct tires and air pressure.
-Twenty five years ago this meant Conti or Metzler at about 30-34 lbs.
+Twenty-five years ago, this meant Conti or Metzler at about 30-34 lbs.
 Today it may be higher.

 2. Tires balanced correctly.
 Are you sure you have really balanced them?
 Can your repair shop really do it?
 Read about balancing a BMW motorcycle wheel.

-4. Tight wheel, swing arm and steering bearings?
+4. Tight wheel, swingarm, and steering bearings?

 5. Good shocks and mounting bushings?

-6. Saddle bags?
+6. Saddlebags?
 Remove them for testing.

 7. A top box is just about the worst thing on a bike.
 The problem is both aerodynamic and weight.
-Even empty it can cause a wobble.
+Even empty, it can cause a wobble.
 Remove it for the tests.

-Testing for high speed wobbles
+Testing for high-speed wobbles

-This requires a lot of experience, paid up life insurance and a bit of insanity…. maybe more than a bit.
+This requires a lot of experience, paid-up life insurance, and a bit of insanity…. maybe more than a bit.
 I will describe my worst experience.

 I was sort of doubting that it had a problem worth mentioning.
 Maybe Chris was super sensitive and was complaining about a quiver, not a full wobble.
 As the owner of the shop, I had the most experience with wobbles.
 I put my riding stuff on and prepared to take it out for a ride.
-Chris’ last words were, “Watch it, this thing is dangerous.”
+Chris’ last words were, “Watch it.
+This thing is dangerous.”